JuanCam/Bread/README.md

 ## Getting started

-First of all fork or clone this repo, you will find the source code in the app/src folder, **Please include all files since in this moment the project is in development stage**.
+Run ```npm install breadjs``` or download this repo, the library is in the dist folder, so include dist/bread.js in your project.

-Once you have the source code, copy the src folder and place it inside a js/bread folder in your project files (this is according to your folder structure), then include all src files (Remember dependencies) and inside any html file create a canvas element.
+Once you are done with the installation you must create a canvas element, this element will be associated to the universe object, this object will be explained further in this document.
 ```
 <canvas id="canvas_el"></canvas>
 ```